Business Transformation Methodology

-The Business Transformation Management Methodology (BTM²) is a four-phase holistic and integrated business transformation management methodology developed.
+The Business Transformation Methodology (BTM²) is a four-phase holistic and integrated approach to business transformation management.

-This post serves as an introduction to an intensely documented approach to holistic business transformation management, which addresses the transformation journey from strategy through to business benefit realisation and everything in between.
+This post serves as an introduction to the Business Transformation Methodology, which is an intensely documented approach to holistic business transformation management.
+It addresses the transformation journey from strategy through to business benefit realisation and everything in between.

 Strategy More Difficult to Deploy Than Develop